This post was updated July 12, 2017.

 And while the proposed $225 fee is the top dollar amount, the charge for another type of installment payment option jumped from the current $52 to $107, an almost 106 percent hike.

 In addition to raising taxpayer eyebrows, the proposed installment plan fee hikes were the By the Numbers contenders for the third week of August 2016.
 It was a tough call, but the more than double percentage fee hike earned the exact 105.769 percent figure the (dis)honor.

 Covering costs: The payment price increases were part of several user fee changes the IRS has made last year.

 The changes were made to comply with a law that requires federal agencies to recover the cost of providing certain services to the public that confer a special benefit to the recipient.

 The IRS is quick to note, however, that while some taxpayers will pay higher installment agreement fees, the agency will continue providing reduced-fee or no-cost services to low-income taxpayers

-There would be no change to the current $43 rate that applies to approximately one in three taxpayers who qualify under low-income guidelines, according to the IRS.
+There's no change to the current $43 rate that applies to approximately one in three taxpayers who qualify under low-income guidelines, according to the IRS.